Systematic analysis of the mass spectra of triply heavy baryons: Numerical results and discussions

-After considering the configuration mixing, we obtain the complete mass spectra of $\Omega_{ccb}$ and $\Omega_{bbc}$ baryons with quantum numbers up to $n = 4$ and $L = 4$.
-The results are listed in Tables \ref{massccb}-\ref{massbbc}.
+Basing on these above analyses, we obtain the complete mass spectra of $\Omega_{ccb}$, $\Omega_{bbc}$, $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons with quantum numbers up to $n = 4$ and $L = 4$.
+The results are listed in Tables \ref{massccb}-\ref{massbbb}.
 Many collaborations have focused on the mass spectra of these baryons with lower orbital excitations or radial excitations, which results are also listed in these two tables.
 In Ref. \cite{Yang:2019lsg}, Yang \emph{et al}. predicted the mass spectra of the triply baryons with quantum numbers up to $n = 2$ and $L = 2$, where the non-relativized quark model was adopted.
 In Ref. \cite{Silves:1996myf}, B. Silvestre-Brac employed the Faddeev formalism to predict the ground-state and lower excited state energies of triply baryons.
-From these tables, we can see that there is about $10\sim30$ MeV differences between our results and those in Refs. \cite{Yang:2019lsg,Silves:1996myf}.
-If the dependence of results on model is considered, this mismatch is reasonable and acceptable.
+From these tables, we can see that there is about $10\sim30$ MeV differences between our results and those in Refs. \cite{Yang:2019lsg,Silves:1996myf} for $\Omega_{ccb}$ and $\Omega_{bbc}$ system.
+As for the excited states of $\Omega_{ccc}$ and $\Omega_{bbb}$, the differences reach about $50\sim60$ MeV.
+Actually, if the dependence of results on model is considered, this mismatch is reasonable and acceptable.
 A similar study was performed in Ref. \cite{Serafin:2018aih}, where they applied the model of renormalization group procedure for effective particles (RGPEP).
-It can be seen that their predicted masses for $\Omega_{ccb}$ are more than 100 MeV higher than our results.
+It is shown that the differences between our results and their predictions for $\Omega_{bbc}$, $\Omega_{ccc}$ and $\Omega_{bbb}$ are $10\sim30$ MeV.
+However, deviations reach more than 100 MeV for $\Omega_{ccb}$ baryons.
 S.-X. Qin \emph{et} \emph{al}. also reported their theoretical values which were obtained by Faddeev equation \cite{Qin:2019hgk}.
 It is obvious that their predicted masses are much lower than the results of other collaborations.
+In Ref. \cite{Flynn:2011gf}, the authors adopted the $\Delta$-shaped and $Y$-shaped potentials to investigate the ground state masses of triply heavy baryons.
+Their results are also presented in the last two columns in Tables \ref{massccb}-\ref{massbbb}.
+It is indicated that the masses obtained from $Y$-shaped potential are $30\sim50$ MeV higher than our results and those calculated by $\Delta$-shaped potential.
+Aa a verification, it will be interesting to study the excited state masses of the triply heavy baryons with $\Delta$ and $Y$-shaped potentials, which can also help to shed more light on the nature of the confinement potential in the baryon sector.